-The Faculty of Nursing at the University of Alberta is one of the largest nursing faculty's in Canada.
+The Faculty of Nursing at the University of Alberta is one of the largest nursing faculty's in the country, and unique as the only Canadian member of the National Hartford Centers for Gerontological Nursing Excellence.
 We have more doctorally-prepared faculty members than any other school in the west.
-We implemented the first graduate program in Nursing in Alberta in 1975 with our MN program, and in 1991 became the first Canadian nursing faculty to offer a fully-funded PhD program.
+As a pioneer in Canadian nursing education, we implemented the first Master of Nursing program in Western Canada in 1975, and began the fully-funded Nursing PhD program in Canada in 1991.

 Since our founding in 1923 as Alberta's first university-based school of nursing, the Faculty of Nursing's aspirations and actions have been guided by core values drawn from the discipline of Nursing, the University community, and Canadian society.
 In particular, we value: